mgastner/cartogram-cpp/README.md

 # cartogram_cpp

 Cartogram generator in C++

+This program uses the Fast Flow-based method developed by Michael T. Gastner, Vivien Seguy, and Pratyush More.
+For more information, you may refer to the following [paper](https://www.pnas.org/content/115/10/E2156):

+Gastner MT, Seguy V, More P. _Fast flow-based algorithm for creating density-equalizing map projections_.
+Proc Natl Acad Sci USA 115(10):E2156–E2164 (2018). https://doi.org/10.1073/pnas.0400280101

 ## Installing Dependencies on Ubuntu

 #### Installing nlohmann's JSON parser

 1. Go to https://github.com/nlohmann/json
-2. Click on "Code" -> "Download Zip"
+2. Click on "Code" -> "Download Zip".
-3. Go to Downloads folder
+3. Go to Downloads folder.
-4. Unzip the file you just installed (you can use the `unzip` command)
+4. Unzip the file you just installed (you can use the `unzip` command).
-5. Go into the newly created unzipped folder json-develop (you can use the `cd` command)
+5. Go into the newly created unzipped folder json-develop (you can use the `cd` command).
 6. Run the following commands (you may copy and paste all of them at once):

 ```
 cmake .
 make